python/devguide/getting-started/getting-help.rst

 If you are comfortable with IRC you can try asking on ``#python-dev`` (on the `Libera.Chat`_ network).
-Typically there are a number of experienced developers, ranging from triagers to core developers, who can answer questions about developing for Python.
+Typically there are a number of experienced developers, ranging from triagers to the core team, who can answer questions about developing for Python.
 As with the mailing lists, ``#python-dev`` is for questions involving the development *of* Python whereas ``#python`` is for questions concerning development *with* Python.